There are many products out there promising to make toilet training easier.

 These are generally made from terry cloth and are slightly bigger and more absorbent than regular underwear.
 They will absorb some of the mess before it puddles on your floor – which can save some cleaning.
 They don’t feel like nappies but, again, they are more expensive than underwear and may slow down the ‘training’ process.

 Potties can be useful.
-They are portable, so you can move them around the house with you (or take them to someone else’s house or on holiday), they are easier to get on and off if your child is toilet training while still quite young or small, and they are a ‘second toilet’ if you are a one-toilet household (you can guarantee your child will ‘need’ to go as soon as someone else is using the toilet!).
+They are portable, so you can move them around the house with you (or take them to someone else’s house or on holiday), they are easy to get on and off, and they are a ‘second toilet’ if you are a one-toilet household (you can guarantee your child will ‘need’ to go as soon as someone else is using the toilet!).

 The downside is that you can’t just ‘flush’ it all away – potties require a bit of clean-up – and that some children might become attached to the potty and be hesitant to use the big toilet (which can be an issue when you’re out).
 No need to buy a fancy one, just look for a sturdy one with a bit of a higher back and front (to make sure the pee goes in).